ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

 This document describes a result that is returned from a search request

-this is work in progress...
+This is work in progress...

 ```
 {